-Joseph A. Benkert

-Michael Nacht 7 May 2009-20 May 2010
+Michael Nacht

 Kenneth Handelman (Acting)

 Madelyn R. Creedon 2 August 2011-23 July 2014

+Vacant 24 July 2014-23 September 2014

+1 01 1 1 0

 Assistant Secretary of Defense (Homeland Defense and Global Security)

-In order to comply with section 906 of the National Defense Authorization Act for Fiscal Year 2010, PL 111-84, 28 October 2009, Secretary of Defense Chuck Hagel eliminated the position of Assistant Secretary of Defense (Global Strategic Affairs) and transferred responsibility for cyberspace, space, and countering weapons of mass destruction policies to the new Assistant Secretary of Defense (Homeland Defense and Global Security).
+In compliance with section 906 of the National Defense Authorization Act for Fiscal Year 2010, PL 111-84, 28 October 2009, which limited the number of Assistant Secretaries of Defense, Deputy Secretary of Defense Robert Work issued a memorandum on 9 January 2015 that eliminated the position of Assistant Secretary of Defense (Global Strategic Affairs) and transferred responsibility for oversight of cyberspace, space, and policies to counter weapons of mass destruction to the new Assistant Secretary of Defense (Homeland Defense and Global Security).
+DoD Directive 5111.13, 23 March 2018, updated the responsibilities and functions, relationships, and authorities of the Assistant Secretary, who served under the authority, direction, and control of the Under Secretary of Defense (Policy).